Learning Spanish & Etymology Pattern-Matching for Nerds

 It is clear how a word meaning “to rest” becomes quiet — it’s hard to rest when there are jackhammers outside, as there coincidentally are right now! — but how does a word meaning “to rest” become “to remain”?

 The answer has to do with the notion of, what remains after everything else leaves.
 The food is sizzling hot — but it’s the quiet, sad pieces just sitting there, that no one wants, that remain.
 There’s a lot of noise and ruckus — and when all is said and done, only silence remains.
-Life is tale, full of sound and fury… and nothing remains (the Bard almost wrote!).
+Life is a tale, full of sound and fury… and nothing remains (what Bard almost wrote!).

 We can clearly see the qu‑d of quedar map to the qu‑t of quiet.